Finding sweet treats for our dogs, and even our family members, that don’t do too much harm to the system can be tough.

-As such, you might find that your doing is helping him or herself to honey, either by tricking your friends or relatives into sharing too much of it, or by sneaking it themselves.
+As such, you might find that your doing is helping him or herself to honey, either by tricking your friends or relatives into sharing too much of it or by sneaking it themselves.

-In the worst case scenario, you might find that your dog has knocked a jar of honey over, either spilling it onto the floor to lap up, or breaking the glass jar altogether.
+In the worst-case scenario, you might find that your dog has knocked a jar of honey over, either spilling it onto the floor to lap up or breaking the glass jar altogether.

 Naturally, it’s the breakage that poses the greatest danger, and you should immediately intervene in case your dog has eaten any broken glass.

-If you’re worried your dog has done so, contact your vet immediately, as swallowed glass can do dreadful things to your dog’s insides if left to run through them.
+If you’re worried your dog has done so, contact your vet immediately, as the swallowed glass can do dreadful things to your dog’s insides if left to run through them.

 Unless your dog is simply gobbling down honey daily without your knowledge, you have nothing to fear from him or her eating honey without your go ahead.

-While we have talked at length about the risks of overindulging with honey for our pets, your dog would need to be doing so over a long period of time to do themselves serious harm.
+While we have talked at length about the risks of overindulging with honey for our pets, your dog would need to be doing so over a long period to do themselves serious harm.